hotzhao/kaldi/docs/README.md

     - For an input frame, we get a transition-id, then we get the DiagGmm.
     - say log_like_ = DiagGmm::LogLikelihoods(input feature vector).
 Note that, the likelihood/probability is caculated by the Gaussian distribution.
     - total_log_like_ is the sum of log_like_ of all the input frames
-  - for each pdf, it has an element: AccumDiagGmm
+  - AccumDiagGmm (for each pdf, it has an element: AccumDiagGmm)
-  - AccumDiagGmm
     - dim_: just 39
     - num_comp_: number of Gaussians
     - occupancy_: double[num_comp_]